Comment on page

 A strong reason for violation of Muellners Foundation’s governing policies and directives must be provided by member(s) initiating the resolution, to support the Council resolution “Vote OUT”.

-7.3 Community Referendum: Final removal of a member from the Media Committee is subject to a community referendum on the passed Council resolution “Vote OUT”, stated in 7.1 & 7.2 above.
+7.3 Community Referendum: The final removal of a member from the Media Committee is subject to a community referendum on the passed Council resolution “Vote OUT”, stated in 7.1 & 7.2 above.

-8. A member may serve on more than one Open Council bodies.
+8. A member may serve on more than one Open Council body.
 Each Council body membership reserves additional voting rights.

-If a member happens to serve on two Open Council bodies, then this effectively means that two votes are counted for the same member for the Foundation’s Council Vote based decision proceedings, including but not limited to the governing protocols for appointment of members or their removal to the Open Council.
+If a member happens to serve on two Open Council bodies, then this effectively means that two votes are counted for the same member for the Foundation’s Council Vote-based decision proceedings, including but not limited to the governing protocols for the appointment of members or their removal to the Open Council.

-If the member is found convicted of criminal, civil and financial crimes, in any court of competent jurisdiction, across the world, where Foundation has an active presence, either through a legal body representation or an affiliate network.
+If the member is found convicted of criminal, civil and financial crimes, in any court of competent jurisdiction, across the world, where the non-Council Foundationself-resignation has an active presence, either through a legal body representation or an affiliate network.

-12. The Foundation members communicate via cryptographic electronic communications systems, and technology tools.
-In connection to the electronic meetings convened by members of this council, Foundation’s IT infrastructure shall be used.
+12. The Foundation members communicate via cryptographic electronic communications systems and technology tools.
+In connection with the electronic meetings convened by members of this council, the Foundation’s IT infrastructure shall be used.